 This factor applies to businesses selling physical products.
 COGS forecasts cover all of the costs associated with the product which are incurred by you, including raw materials, manufacture, transport, packaging and labour costs.
 COGS forecasts are connected to sales forecasts in that if you predict a growth in sales, the COGS figures should increase correspondingly, to reflect the greater stock or production required.

 Expenses forecasts extrapolate your operational costs over a certain period of time.
 Expenses include wages, rent, insurance and advertising.
 It is important in your forecast to account for potential changes to your expenses, such as expanding the workforce or an increase in production costs.

-Putting aside the time to draw up accurate fiscal forecasts for your business will pay dividends in the long run, serving as both a data-mining analytical tool and a problem solver.
+Putting aside the time to draw up accurate financial forecasts for your business will pay dividends in the long run, serving as both a data-mining analytical tool and a problem solver.
 If you would like any further information on the processes involved, don’t hesitate to contact Allsquare today 0131 343 1510.